-Upon the initiation of a corrective action, the problem is documented, and a corrective action plan is developed and then approved by the appropriate Laboratory Manager and QA Coordinator.
-After required corrective action has been taken, the information is documented and verified to be effective and sufficient by the appropriate Laboratory Manager and QA Coordinator.
+Upon the initiation of a corrective action, the problem is documented, and a corrective action plan is developed.
+After required corrective action has been taken, the information is documented by the team and verified to be effective and sufficient by the appropriate Laboratory Manager and QA Coordinator.
 All information is maintained in the Corrective Action QA files.